 - Security prices will fluctuate.
-The value of your investment may fall over time. - The financial condition of an issuer may worsen or its credit ratings may drop, resulting in a reduction in the value of your units.
-This may occur at any point in time, including during the initial offering period. - The issuer of a security may be unwilling or unable to declare dividends in the future or may reduce the level of dividends declared.
-This may reduce the level of distributions the trust pays which could reduce your income and cause the value of your units to fall. - The trust invests in securities from the Index selected prior to the date of the trust's formation.
+The value of your investment may fall over time.
+The potential economic impacts of the novel form of coronavirus disease first detected in 2019 ("COVID-19"), which spread rapidly around the globe and led the World Health Organization to declare the COVID-19 outbreak a pandemic in March 2020, are not fully known.
+The COVID-19 pandemic, or any future public health crisis, is impossible to predict and could result in adverse market conditions which may negatively impact the performance of the securities in the portfolio and the trust. - The financial condition of an issuer may worsen or its credit ratings may drop, resulting in a reduction in the value of your units.
+This may occur at any point in time, including during the initial offering period. - An issuer may be unwilling or unable to declare dividends in the future or may reduce the level of dividends declared.
+This may reduce the level of income the trust receives which would reduce your income and cause the value of your units to fall.
+The COVID-19 pandemic has resulted in a decline in economic activity and caused many companies to reduce the level of dividends declared and many companies may be unwilling or unable to declare dividends for the foreseeable future.
+It is also possible that current or future government aid programs could limit companies from paying dividends as a condition to receiving government aid or discourage companies from doing so.

+- The trust invests in securities from the Index selected prior to the date of the trust's formation.
 The securities in the trust's portfolio will not change if the Index components, or their weightings within the Index, change.
-The performance of the trust may not correspond with the Index for this reason and because the trust incurs a sales charge and expenses. - The trust is considered to be concentrated in securities issued by companies in the utilities sector.
-Negative developments in this sector will affect the value of your investment more than would be the case in a more diversified investment.

-• The trust is not actively managed.
+The performance of the trust may not correspond with the Index for this reason and because the trust incurs a sales charge and expenses. - The trust is not actively managed.
 Except in limited circumstances, the trust will hold, and continue to buy, shares of the same securities even if their market value declines.

 THE INDEX PROVIDER.
-Morningstar® and the US Dividend Yield Focus 50 Equal Weight IndexSM are service marks of Morningstar, Inc. and have been licensed for use for certain purposes by the sponsor.
+Morningstar[®] and the US Dividend Yield Focus 50 Equal Weight IndexSM are service marks of Morningstar, Inc. and have been licensed for use for certain purposes by the sponsor.
 The trust is not sponsored, endorsed, sold or promoted by Morningstar, and Morningstar makes no representation regarding the advisability of investing in the trust.